stvnwrgs/mouflon/README.md

 ## Release History

  * 2014-11-17   v0.1.11      Initial public release on npm after mouflon was used internally for some time
  * 2014-12-01   v0.1.13      Added remote errors in stderr to the output
  * 2014-12-18   v0.2.1       Massive refactoring, shell now in silent mode, improved and indented log output, added --v flag
  * 2014-12-20   v0.2.1       Minor bug fixes
  * 2015-01-04   v0.2.3       Added gulp task
  * 2015-01-11   v0.2.4       Added tsd (typescript definitions from Definitely Typed) task
  * 2015-01-12   v0.2.5       Added support for git submodules
  * 2015-02-26   v0.2.6       Added configuration feature for dist subdirectories being deployed (instead of the whole project root)
  * 2015-06-03   v0.2.7       Added maven task (local)
  * 2015-11-06   v0.3.0       Now supports multiple hosts (and warns the deprecation of the old "host" server parameter)
  * 2015-11-06   v0.3.1       Bugfixes
+ * 2015-11-08   v0.4.0-rc1   Switch from Grunt to tasky, switch to TypeScript 1.5 and ES2015 style code

 ---